Here you'll find actual elopements to inspire your own and resources to help you through the planning process.

 A vacation rental with a nature backdrop is one of the best options for a first look.
 It’s logistically very easy and allows you to have that special moment in complete privacy.
 Then we can go about the rest of the day without worrying about if you see each other.

-They wrapped up the day with a good old fashioned family dinner.
+They wrapped up the guest part of the day with a family dinner.
 We snapped some family photos, brought out the cake, had toasts, and just enjoyed quality time together.

 As you can see with these timelines and activities, there’s so many options for crafting your day.
 You can land anywhere on the spectrum from basically a smaller scale traditional wedding to a day that’s entirely unique to you.
 Elopements really can be anything you want.
 The whole point is to refocus on the people and things that truly matter to you.